Chris Cuomo was accused of harassment days before CNN firing

 Attorney Debra Katz said Sunday her client was the victim of “serious sexual misconduct” by Cuomo and that she had contacted CNN about the woman’s allegations on Wednesday.

 CNN suspended Cuomo earlier this week after details emerged about how he assisted his brother, former New York Gov. Andrew Cuomo, as the politician faced sexual harassment allegations.
-When it announced Network officials said “additional information has come to light” when it announced Chris Cuomo’s firing, but did not elaborate.
+Network officials said “additional information has come to light” when announcing Chris Cuomo’s firing Saturday, but did not elaborate.

 “Hearing the hypocrisy of Chris Cuomo’s on-air words and disgusted by his efforts to try to discredit these women, my client retained counsel to report his serious sexual misconduct against her to CNN,” Katz said in the statement.

-CNN was reviewing Chris Cuomo’s conduct following the new information, and a law firm hired to help had recommended the network terminate Chris Cuomo.
+CNN said it reviewed Chris Cuomo’s conduct after receiving new information, and a law firm hired to help told CNN there were grounds to fire him.

 “It goes without saying that these decisions are not easy, and there are a lot of complex factors involved,” CNN chief Jeff Zucker wrote in an email to CNN staff on Saturday.